-The JCU Business Club is a student-run organization aiming to create a community of students who will be working together as a team to learn how to conduct business matters hands on.
-The Business Club will be a destination that will provide students with a new variety of opportunities to utilize the skills that are learned in the classroom.
+The JCU Business Society is a student-run organization aiming to create a community of students who will be working together as a team to learn how to conduct business matters hands on.
+The Business Society will be a destination that will provide students with a new variety of opportunities to utilize the skills that are learned in the classroom.
 We want to stimulate students to think beyond the individual functions of a business, and to understand the strategies that lead to sustained success over time.
 We prepare our members to enter the business world by involving them in projects and activities where they are essential in terms of organization.

 To provide JCU students with new academic, professional, and social opportunities.

 To educate the University on business topics by keeping the students updated on the ongoing events in the business world and allowing them to reﬂect on these events with fellow members.

 To promote communication and networking among students, faculty members, and alumni by connecting each group to the necessary resources that they are seeking.

 To provide members greater exposure to the world of business through guest speaker forums, club fundraisers, community service projects, and excursions to leading companies.